AdamAnSubtractM/eslint-config-solid-adamansubtractm/README.md

 - Lints JavaScript & Typesript based on the latest standards
 - Fixes issues and formatting errors with Prettier
 - Lints + Fixes inside of html script tags
-- Lints + Fixes React via eslint-config-airbnb
-- You can see all the [rules here](https://github.com/adamansubtractm/eslint-config-adamansubtractm/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
+- You can see all the [rules here](https://github.com/adamansubtractm/eslint-config-solid-adamansubtractm/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
 You are very welcome to overwrite any of these settings, or just fork the entire thing to create your own.

 ## Installing